fengyuli-dev/camel-db/doc/MS1_progress_report.md

 ### Good : 40/40
 There are two tasks for good scope.

-1)Write a test suite for the data structure that provides indexing.
+1. Write a test suite for the data structure that provides indexing.

 We carefully tested the "tree.ml" file which is a data structure that provides indexing into the database (see test/tree.ml).
 The testing file contains